 I’m guilty of either buying, or receiving, every single one of these baby products.

-Eight babies later, I can look back and muse on the money we wasted.
+Eight babies later, a boat load of baby products tested, I can look back and muse on the money we wasted.

 Now I realize that one man’s trash is another man’s treasure, but read my list and see what you think.